visdesignlab/intent-system/README.md

 ## Development

-To start the frontend together we provide a thin starter script that uses `yarn`:
+To start the frontend along with the prediction server, we provide a thin starter script that uses `yarn`:

     yarn install
     yarn run start